Patients, Families, and Caregivers

 For Your Comfort

-Transition to Betterness (T2B) offers a Concierge Service for patients and their families with many different daily services that help make your stay with Windsor Regional Hospital more comfortable.
+Transition to Betterness (T2B) offers a concierge service for patients and their families, offering many different daily services that help make your stay with Windsor Regional Hospital more comfortable.
 Their generous free services include:

 • Windsor Regional Hospital parking passes,